 Forms for Buying or Selling a Mobile Home

 Form required by Act 140, 9 V.S.A.
 Section 2602.
-A MH Uniform Bill of Sale is required for most sales or transfers of a mobile home except mobile homes financed with a mortgage as real property.
+A Mobile Home Uniform Bill of Sale is required to sell or transfer ownership of a mobile home, except mobile homes financed with a mortgage as real property.
 You will also need to complete a Vermont Property Transfer Tax Return (in most cases).

 Property Transfer Tax Return, PT-172

 Online or contact the Vermont Department of Taxes at (802) 828-5860

 Banking Bulletin #41

 If you are buying a mobile home from a retail seller you may be eligible for a loan with a lower interest rate, and/or less expensive financing costs, points or fees from another lender.
 This bulletin provides guidance on the form, content, and timing of the disclosures required by 9 V.S.A. § 2603 and includes a model form of the Mobile Home Retail Installment Contract Disclosure required by 9 V.S.A. § 2603(e).

 The Department maintains a page of Vermont's nonprofit and cooperative mobile home parks with vacancy and rent information.
 The Department also publishes the annual Registry of Mobile Home Parks for all mobile home parks as of October each year.

 There is no State of Vermont law requiring cement pads for manufactured or mobile homes.
 However, all new manufactured homes set up in Vermont must be installed per U.S. Department of Housing and Urban Development (HUD) regulations.
 As of May 1, 2016, any new manufactured home must be installed by a HUD licensed installer using an approved foundation design, and be inspected by a qualified inspector before occupancy.
 Manufactured homes constructed after October 20, 2008 require tie-downs / anchors.